-Match penalty.
+Major penalty and a game misconduct penalty.
 Rule 46.5.

-A player is about to be assessed a match penalty for Boarding.
+A player is about to be assessed a major penalty and a game misconduct for Boarding.
 An opposing player takes exception to the foul and the two players fight.
 A third player enters the altercation.
 Is a game misconduct assessed to this third player?
 Where do you find this answer in the rule book?

-Yes, a Game Misconduct penalty should be assessed as the Match penalty is assessed for a Boarding situation and not within the Fighting situation.
+Yes, a Game Misconduct penalty should be assessed as the Major penalty and a game misconduct is assessed for a Boarding situation and not within the Fighting situation.
 Rule 46.7